 The list of healing benefits of Saffron is extensive and continues to grow.
-Saffron is one of the most valuable and expensive spices known worldwide, thanks to its color, flavor and medicinal properties.
+Saffron is one of the most valuable and expensive spices known worldwide, thanks to its colour, flavour and medicinal properties.
 The beneficial effect of saffron has been recognized since ancient times.
 Scientists have attributed its healthy benefits to its antioxidant properties.
-Saffron has low in sodium and very low in cholesterol.
+Saffron is low in sodium and very low in cholesterol.
 It is also a good source of vitamin B6, iron and potassium, and a very good source of vitamin C, magnesium and manganese.
 Some other health benefits are mentioned here:

 Treats Anxiety and Depression

 Saffron is known to be an effective anti-depressant for curing mild to moderate depression.
 Ingesting sufficient amounts of saffron tea brings feelings of happiness and joy.

 Saffron is also helpful in treating sleeping problems like insomnia, and many holistic people swear by it.
 Drinking a cup of tea, juice, or milk with saffron before bed can promote a deeper, more restful sleep, making it a legitimate drug-free alternative to sleeping pills.

 Saffron is a super spice for eye health.
 There is a lot of buzz around saffron and its ability to support optimal eye health.
 The benefits of saffron for the eyes are the result of high concentrations of natural carotenoids that can help protect the lens and the retina of aging eyes.

 Saffron contains compounds called crocetin and crocin which researchers believe may help learning and memory function.
 These properties may be useful for treating degenerative brain disorders, such as Alzheimer’s disease.
 Memory and cognitive decline are common disorders in the elderly population, and saffron is a relatively mild treatment that may be effective.